+The code handout for this assignment is on Autolab.
 The file README.txt in the code handout goes over the contents of the handout and explains how to hand the assignment in.
-There is a 15 handin limit for the checkpoint, and a 25 handin limit for the full assignment.
-Additional handins will incur a 1-point penalty per handin.
-The checkpoint is for Task 1 only.
+There is a TWENTY (20) PENALTY-FREE HANDIN LIMIT for the checkpoint, and a TWENTY (20) PENALTY-FREE HANDIN LIMIT for the full assignment.
+Every additional handin for each will incur a small (5%) penalty (even if using a late day).
+Your score for each part of this assignment (checkpoint and full) will be the score of your last Autolab submission.
+The checkpoint is for Tasks 1 and 2 only.
 This is far, far less than half the assignment.

-After the checkpoint, you can no longer earn points for Task 1, although the autograder will continue to run tests against it.
-It will also run tests for Tasks 2-4, but not for Task 5 until after the handin deadline has passed.
+After the checkpoint, you can no longer earn points for Tasks 1 and 2, although the full autograder will continue to run tests against them.
+It will also run tests for Tasks 3 and 4, but not for Task 5 until after the handin deadline has passed.
 This means that you must do all your own testing for Task 5 and in order to earn full points you must convince yourself that you fully understand it and have tested it for correct behavior and for memory leaks where appropriate (you will see later in the writeup that certain memory leaks are unavoidable).

-About this writeup

-The C0VM is defined in stages, and we have test programs which exercise only part of the specification.
+About this writeup The C0VM is defined in stages, and we have test programs which exercise only part of the specification.
 We strongly recommend that you construct your implementation following these stages and debug and test each stage (on your own and with the autograder) before moving on to the next.
 Each part has its own challenges, but each part should be relatively small and self-contained.